WilhelmSempre/webpack-workplace/README.md

 Command which build application on development mode and additionally run web server to view results.
 Use this command if you want to turn livereloading on.

+IMPORTANT: This workplace has jquery library installed too :D!